Dan Buckingham

-Dan Buckingham (born 25 September 1980) is a New Zealand wheelchair rugby player, and was a member of the national team, the Wheel Blacks for 16 years.
-He worked as CEO for the Television Production Company Attitude, and is now the CE of Able (www.able.co.nz).
+Daniel Gerard Buckingham (born 25 September 1980) is a New Zealand wheelchair rugby player, and was a member of the national team, the Wheel Blacks for 16 years.
+He worked as CEO for the Television Production Company Attitude, and is now the chief executive of Able, which produces accessible audiovisual media.

 Early life

-Dan was born in Invercargill, New Zealand, and grew up in rural Southland.
-He is the youngest of 3 siblings.

-He was educated at St Kevin's College (1994–96) and Verdon College (1997-98) where he captained the schools First XV rugby team.
+Buckingham was born in Invercargill and grew up in rural Southland.
+He is the youngest of three siblings.
+He attended boarding school at St Kevin's College in Oamaru from 1994 to 1996, before changing to Verdon College from 1997 to 1998 where he captained the school's 1st XV rugby union team.

-In 1999 while attending Otago University he sustained a fracture dislocation to his C6/7 vertebrae while playing club rugby, resulting in paralysis from the chest down, with some loss of function to his hands.

-He completed his rehabilitation at Burwood hospital, where he learned to use a manual wheelchair for mobility.
+In August 1999, while a surveying student at the University of Otago, Buckingham sustained a fracture dislocation to his C6/7 vertebrae playing club rugby, resulting in paralysis from the chest down, with some loss of function to his hands.
+He completed his rehabilitation at Burwood Hospital, where he learned to use a manual wheelchair for mobility.

 Domestic wheelchair rugby

-Dan began training with the Canterbury wheelchair rugby team while still in the Burwood hospital spinal injury rehabilitation unit in 1999.

-While living in Dunedin he continued to play for Canterbury in 2000, and played his first Nationals tournament for the province that year.

-He moved to Christchurch in 2001, and continued to play for the club until 2007.
+Buckingham began training with the Canterbury wheelchair rugby team while still in the Burwood Hospital spinal injury rehabilitation unit in 1999.
+After returning to Dunedin, he completed a Certificate in Fitness Management, and continued to play for Canterbury in 2000.
+He played his first national tournament for the province that year, and moved to Christchurch in 2001.
+He played of Canterbury until 2007.

+In 2003, Buckingham began a Bachelor of Arts degree course at the University of Canterbury, studying part-time while training and competing internationally in wheelchair rugby.
+He completed the degree at the end of 2006.

-In 2008 Dan began playing for Auckland after moving to the city at the end of 2007.
-He coached the team from 2014 - 2016.
+In 2008, Buckingham began playing for Auckland after moving to the city at the end of 2007.
+He coached the team from 2014 to 2016.